hellbox/srob-migration/content/reviews/dredding-every-minute-of-it.md

 name = "Dredding every minute of it" title = "Dredding every minute of it" dek = "Has Judge Dredd changed over the years, or have we?
-Arthur Wyatt is the man who should know: he was a Dredd reader as a boy in England, and now writes for the comic. " type = "Review"facebookauto = "What is it about Judge Dredd that captured the zeitgeist in England so well?
+Arthur Wyatt is the man who should know: he was a Dredd reader as a boy in England, and now writes for the comic. " type = "Review" facebookauto = "What is it about Judge Dredd that captured the zeitgeist in England so well?
 He's a perfect parody of America, in a time when perfect parodies seem all to real.
 British ex-pat, and Judge Dredd writer, Arthur Wyatt explains the appeal. " twitterauto = "We had Judge Dredd writer @arthurwyatt lay it all out: what makes the comic so vital after all these years?" reviews_byline = ["writers/arthur-wyatt.md"] reviews_books = ["books/judge-dredd-america.md", "books/judge-dredd-case-files-01.md"]